Diyi2020/Diyi2020.github.io/_pages/about.md

 For applications, I am mainly working on the electronic structure of Moire Material with data driven method but would be happy to discuss or collaborate on any other topics like:

-(1) Applied Math: Spectral theory, Quantum Dynamics, Randomized Method
+(1) Math: Spectral theory, Quantum Dynamics, Random Tensor

-(2) Computational Physics: Correlated Physics, Quantum Thermodynamics
+(2) Physics: Correlated Physics, Quantum Thermodynamics

-(3) Quantum Algorithms with applications to Material Science and Drug Design
+(3) Quantum Algorithms: Block-encoding, VQE